miguelnf-dev/big-data-rental-price-prediction/README.md

 ![Example of different metrics shown in the web app](./img/img1.png)
 ![Example of different metrics shown in the web app](./img/img2.png)

-## Usage

-### Create a New Conda Environment

-Before running the project, it's recommended to create a new Conda environment to manage dependencies.
-You can do this using the following commands:

--conda create --name project-env python=3.8

-### Activate the Conda Environment

--conda activate project-env

-### Install Dependencies from 'requirements.txt'

--pip install -r requirements.txt

-### Run the Project

-With your Conda environment activated and dependencies installed, the various components of the project can now be run as described in the Components section of the README.
-Follow the instructions provided in each component's description to execute the code and analyze the data.
-Note: The code uses placeholders like 'CLUSTER_URL_HERE' for paths and URLs related to the college's cluster.
-You'll need to update these placeholders to work with a different HDFS environment.

 ## Contributors